DanielOram/S3-Image-Upload/README.md

  - db: Container running a postgres server to handle all db queries.
  - celery: Container running the celery worker process
  - celery-beat: Container running the celery beat process for scheduled tasks

+To run this application, install `Docker` and `docker-compose`.
+Then run `docker compose up` inside the root directory.
+Open `http://localhost:1337/` to see the running app.